St. Bonaventure University: Research

 St. Bonaventure also has the Center for the Study of Attention, Learning & Memory, a joint initiative between the School of Education and the School of Arts and Sciences, promotes interdisciplinary research and increases awareness of the importance of attention and learning in education.
 The university also hosts the Franciscan Institute, which provides grants for research on the history and theology of the Franciscan Order.

 Rankings

-On the U.S. News & World Reports 2022 list of best regional universities, St. Bonaventure University was ranked No. 9 for value and No. 20 in the North.
+In the U.S. News & World Report's 2025 rankings of colleges and universities, St. Bonaventure University was ranked nineteenth (tie) among "Regional Universities North" and eighth in "Best Value Schools".

 Student life

 Media

 The campus newspaper, The Bona Venture, has been published continuously since 1926.
 Known on campus as The BV, the newspaper has earned The Pacemaker Award numerous times from the Associated Collegiate Press, the last time in 1994.
 The school's student radio station is known as WSBU 88.3 The Buzz.
 In 2019, the Jandoli School of Communication's student-produced newscast, "SBU-TV", became available to television viewers across Western New York.